-2. Biossance hydrating squalene oil and rose + squalane oil (with sugarcane-derived squalane) – One of my good friends, Wendy, first introduced me to Biossance a while back, and I rarely travel without at least one bottle.
+2. Biossance hydrating 100% squalene oil and rose with squalane oil (their squalane is sugarcane-derived) – One of my good friends, Wendy, first introduced me to Biossance a while back, and I rarely travel without at least one bottle.
 I love how pure and straightforward their products are.
-My bottle here is from last year, but their new packaging at Sephora is just gorgeous!
+My bottle here is from last year, but their new packaging is gorgeous!

-I use the regular squalane oil daily on my arms and legs (especially good for dry, ashy legs that are seeing daylight for the first time in months!), and treat my face to the version with rose oil.
+I use the regular squalane oil daily on my face, arms and legs (especially good for dry, ashy legs that are seeing daylight for the first time in months!), or occasionally treat my face to the version with rose oil.
 I’ve used this for over a year now and do feel like I’ve seen improvements to my skin tone and texture.
 It’s also guys-friendly and works well as an aftershave!
 If you’re unfamiliar with squalane, it can vary based on several factors (including where it’s derived from), but here’s an article about its general skincare benefits.
 I let it absorb for about 10 minutes before putting anything else on my face – you can use it either by itself, or under your morning or nighttime face cream.
 You only need a few drops each time, so one bottle lasts a long time and it comes out to be a good value.

 3. First Aid Beauty ultimate repair cream – I have dry, oftentimes itchy and rash-prone skin, so I really like this thicker cream from FAB with colloidal oatmeal.
 I remember having rash breakouts as a kid and being treated to the occasional oatmeal bath : ) I bring this with me on longer flights (which are super drying) to use on my hands and face.
 It is a little pricey, though, considering how much of it I use each time.